-The Company, as permitted under Delaware law and in accordance with its certificate of incorporation and bylaws, and pursuant to indemnification agreements with certain of its officers and directors, indemnifies its officers and directors for certain events or occurrences, subject to certain limits, with respect to which the officer or director is or was serving at the Company's request in such capacity.
+The Company, as permitted under Delaware law and in accordance with its amended and restated certificate of incorporation, as amended, and amended and restated bylaws, and pursuant to indemnification agreements with certain of its officers and directors, indemnifies its officers and directors for certain events or occurrences, subject to certain limits, with respect to which the officer or director is or was serving in such capacity at the Company's request.
 The term of the indemnification period lasts as long as an officer or director may be subject to any proceeding arising out of acts or omissions of such officer or director in such capacity.
 The maximum amount of potential future indemnification is unlimited; however, the Company currently holds director and officer liability insurance.
 This insurance limits the Company's exposure and may enable it to recover a portion of any future amounts paid.
 The Company believes that the fair value of these indemnification obligations is minimal.
 Accordingly, the Company has not recognized any liabilities relating to these obligations for any period presented.